 Tell your student that all the letters have spilled on the floor – uh oh!

-They must use their marker to dab all the uppercase letter A circles they can find.
+They must use their marker and visual discrimination skills to dab all the uppercase letter A circles they can find.

 This lowercase letter identification worksheet will have your student hunting for all the lower case letter A circles they can find!

-If you don’t have dot markers, your student can easily use regular markers, crayons, or whatever you have on hand.
+Again, if you don’t have dot markers, your student can still use regular markers, crayons, or whatever you have on hand.